 This is a critical time for caregivers and patients.
 Share your gratitude for our team by supporting our Coronavirus (COVID-19) response efforts.

 What should you do if you are experiencing symptoms of a respiratory illness (cough, fever and shortness of breath)?
 Please consider the following actions:Severe illness: If you are experiencing a medical emergency (such as severe shortness of breath, chest pain or altered mental status), please call 911 and request an ambulance.

 Moderate or mild illness: MedStar Health offers easy-to-use telehealth options to see our providers online, so you don’t have to delay your care.
 You can utilize telehealth to help screen and treat your illness.

 We have clinicians available 24/7 through MedStar eVisit, our virtual urgent care platform.
 Enroll at MedStar-eVisit.com or download the free iOS or Android mobile app, MedStar eVisit, from the App Store.

 If you are experiencing mild or moderate symptoms, and do not wish to utilize MedStar eVisit, please do not go directly to your doctor’s office or emergency department without calling first.
 A phone call allows our team to determine the best location for you to be evaluated.
 In some cases this phone call may allow you to avoid an in-person evaluation, which helps minimize exposure to the public from those with less severe symptoms.
-If you choose to visit a clinic without calling, please use one of our many MedStar Health urgent care centers and place a mask on your face covering your nose and mouth as soon as you arrive to the clinic.

 If you have an existing routine appointment in one of our outpatient offices, and you have respiratory symptoms such as fever, cough, or shortness of breath, you should call your physician office prior to the appointment to discuss how your care will best be served.